Arbelaezch/interview-prep/README.md

 # Interview Prep Plan

 My broad based interview preparation approach, based on the most important problems from the [Neetcode.io roadmap](https://neetcode.io/roadmap).
 I designed it so that I could focus on getting really good at 12 core patterns/algorithms, rather than trying to remember a bunch of problem solutions for only a few concepts.
-I believe this will enable me to solve other unencountered problems more easily on my own.
+I believe this will enable me to solve other problems I haven't ecountered before.
+After establishing a strong understanding of these fundamentals, I will proceed into deeper understanding of more complex problems.

 ## Core problems to tackle first